From: Robert Griesemer min or max applied to constant arguments,

 + ++ x y min(x, y) max(x, y) + + -0.0 0.0 -0.0 0.0 // negative zero is smaller than (non-negative) zero + -Inf y -Inf y // negative infinity is smaller than any other number + +Inf y y +Inf // positive infinity is larger than any other number + NaN y NaN NaN // if any argument is a NaN, the result is a NaN ++ +

-+For string arguments the result for min
++For string arguments the result for min is the first argument

-+with the smallest (or for max
++with the smallest (or for max, largest) value,

 +compared lexically byte-wise: